Uche Ogah

-Uchechukwu Sampson Ogah (born 22 December 1969) is a former Nigerian Minister of State for Mines and Steel Development.
-An oil magnate, entrepreneur, investor and philanthropist, Ogah is the President of Master Energy Group, a conglomerate with over 15 subsidiaries and interests across a variety of industries, amongst is Masters Energy Oil and Gas Ltd. Ogah holds the Nigerian national honour, the Officer of the Order of the Niger (OON) and the Commander of the Order of Niger (CON).
-He was nominated for a ministerial appointment by former President Muhammadu Buhari and was later appointed as Minister of State, Mines and Steel Development on Wednesday, August 21, 2019.
+Uchechukwu Sampson Ogah (born 22 December 1969) is a Nigerian business magnate, investor and philanthropist who served as Minister of State for Mines and Steel Development during the presidency of Muhammadu Buhari.
+He is the founder of Master Energy Group, a conglomerate with over 15 subsidiaries and interests across a variety of industries.
+Ogah holds the Nigerian national honours, the Officer of the Order of the Niger (OON) and the Commander of the Order of Niger (CON).

 Early life and education

 Ogah was born to Chief Wilson, a sanitary inspector and retired railway staff and Ezinne Pauline Ogah of Onuaku Uturu, Isuikwuato Local Government Area of Abia State.

 Family life and career

 Ogah is married to Ngozi Sabina Ogah, a financial analyst.
 Ogah spent 10 years in the banking sector.
 He started with his National Youth Service at NAL Bank PLC.
 Thereafter, he took up full employment at All States Trust Bank and spent about two years in the bank before joining Zenith Bank in 1997, where he rose to the position of Assistant General Manager (AGM) before resigning in 2007.